-b) Please describe the trainings given in your department/agency in FY 19.
-Please include a list of the trainings if possible.
-If known, provide the course names and if possible, the total number of people trained.
-Please refer to your agency's FY 2019 report to include only trainings given in FY 2019.
+b) Please describe the trainings given in your department/agency in FY 2020.
+Please include a list of the trainings, if possible.
+If known, please provide the course names and total number of people trained.
+Please refer to your agency's FY 2019 report to include ONLY trainings given in FY 2020.
 If none, leave this section blank.